Pauly D: Music and disc jockey career

 In 2010, DelVecchio released a single, "Beat Dat Beat (It's Time To)".
 He was also nominated for the "America's Best DJ" competition in 2010 and 2011.

 After numerous rumors, on August 11, 2011, DelVecchio confirmed to XXL that he had signed a three-album deal with 50 Cent's labels G-Unit Records & G-Note Records and that he will also be releasing headphones under the label.

 In 2011, DelVecchio announced that he would open for Britney Spears on her Femme Fatale Tour in North America in selected cities.

 In July 2012, DelVecchio tweeted that Big Sean was with him in the studio working on his new album, which will be released in 2013.

 In August 2012, Wrestling Inc. reported that DelVecchio would be the social media ambassador for SummerSlam.

-DelVecchio released his first single of debut album, called "Back to Love", on January 15, 2012, featuring British singer Jay Sean.
+DelVecchio released the first single of his debut album, called "Back to Love", on January 15, 2012, featuring British singer Jay Sean.

 In 2016, DelVecchio released a single called "Did You Know" with Tdot illdude.

 On April 5, 2019, DelVecchio released his third single called "Silver & Gold" with James Kaye.